Orson (band): Career

 Orson started its life under the name of Halogen in 2000 and consisted of vocalist Jason Pebworth, guitarists George Astasio and Chad Rachild, bassist Johnny Lonely (aka John Bentjen) and drummer Johnny Fedevich.
 Within the first year of the band's existence, Fedevich was replaced by Chris Cano; creating the line-up of the band that would exist for most of the rest of its history.

 Their self-financed debut studio album, Bright Idea, released by Mercury Records in 2006, was produced in Los Angeles by Noah Shain and achieved chart success in the United Kingdom and Australia with the first single, "No Tomorrow".
 The album and single both debuted at the top of the UK Albums Chart and UK Singles Chart, respectively.
 Bright Idea went Platinum in the UK charts and went on to sell just under a million copies worldwide.
 Rachild departed the band a year after recording Bright Idea and was replaced by Kevin Roentgen.

 The band first performed on UK radio during a live session on BBC Radio 2's Dermot O'Leary Show.
 Later, when they appeared at the 2006 Virgin Mobile V Festival in Staffordshire and Chelmsford in the UK; lead singer Jason Pebworth exclaimed: "It's good to be home!".
 This is because the band moved to London from Los Angeles in 2006.
 The band had more success in the UK than they did in their home country.

 Lead singer Jason Pebworth said in an interview that the band's musical influences are Led Zeppelin, The Flaming Lips, Beck and Björk.

 Other UK television appearances include Concert for Diana, Top of the Pops, Pop World, 1 Leicester Square, The Sharon Osbourne Show, The Charlotte Church Show, Davina and Top Gear.

 In 2007, Orson won the Brit Award for Best International Breakthrough Act and released their second album, Culture Vultures, before deciding to disband shortly thereafter.

 During the course of the band's career, Orson toured as support act for Duran Duran, Robbie Williams and Basement Jaxx as well as headlined their own UK tours multiple times from 2006–2007.
 Festivals they have played include Fuji Rock, T in the Park, Oxegen, V Festival, Pukkelpop and Lowlands.

 Post-Orson

-Signed to Universal Publishing, Pebworth and George Astasio remain successful writers and producers under the name The Invisible Men, along with colleague Jon Shave, formerly of Xenomania.
+Signed to Universal Publishing, Pebworth and George Astasio are now writers and producers under the name The Invisible Men, along with colleague Jon Shave, formerly of Xenomania.
 They have already had hits with artists like The Noisettes and Gabriella Cilmi and also work with Iggy Azalea and Jessie J.

 Johnny Lonely continues to perform as well as manages new artists under the name Lo Pro in Los Angeles and performed with Roentgen on the Hott Mess EP.

 Chris Cano works continuously as a drummer and toured with Ozomatli.